Take an international look at the key areas of corporate governance, and corporate and commercial law.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 A core teaching method employed in most modules is problem-based learning (PBL).
 This will involve you working in a “student law firm” in which you will work on simulated, real-life corporate and commercial law problems brought to you by virtual clients.
-You will learn to identify the relevant legal principles, the known facts and facts which need to be ascertained, and through this process unravel the legal and contextual issues that lie at the heart of the problem.
+You will learn to identify the relevant legal principles, and unravel the legal and contextual issues that lie at the heart of each problem.
 As in real life, the problems are messy, and typically involve several legal topics interacting and overlapping.

-The York Law School is located on Campus East.
-Nearly all of your teaching will take place within the Law and Management building or nearby on Campus East.
+York Law School is located on Campus East.
+Nearly all of your teaching will take place within the Law building or nearby on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 As you progress through modules, you'll compile your work in a portfolio.
 Individual modules are then assessed by reflective reports demonstrating understanding of required knowledge, skills and commercial awareness, evidenced by chosen outputs your portfolio.
-These are followed by the independent learning project, where you will create 15,000 dissertation in an agreed format on two defined areas of corporate commercial legal practice.
+These are followed by the independent study module, where you will write a 12,000-word dissertation on a topic of your choice and under the supervision of a faculty member.